-We propose three different tasks (PS---phrase similarity; PR---phrase retrieval or question answering; and PSD---disambiguation), each related to a different research area that we discuss below.
+Each of our tasks (PS---phrase similarity; PR---phrase retrieval; and \psd---disambiguation) is related to a separate research area discussed below.

-\subsec{Phrase similarity} First, most existing phrase similarity datasets (\eg PPDB-annotated \cite{wieting-etal-2015-paraphrase}, PPDB-filtered \cite{wang-etal-2021-phrase}, BiRD \cite{asaadi-etal-2019-BiRD}, and PAWS-short \cite{wang-etal-2021-phrase,paws2019naacl}) contain a large amount of lexical overlap between two paired phrases while our PS dataset contains the least percent (4.50\%; \cref{table:ps_stats}) of pairs with lexical overlap.
-Second, PS has the most number of unique phrases and also the most number of human-annotated instances (a.k.a. pairs of phrases), \ie $\sim$16$\times$ larger than BiRD \cite{asaadi-etal-2019-BiRD}---the second largest human-annotated dataset.
-Third, PS provides a context sentence for each pair of phrases while existing datasets only provide pairs of phrases alone without any context.
-Fourth, the phrases in PS have an average length ($\sim$2 tokens; \cref{table:ps_stats}) comparable to that of other datasets.
-Fifth, unlike other datasets, our phrases are exclusively noun-phrases, which represent the most frequent type of phrase in search queries ($\sim$22\% of queries) according to statistics from Adobe Acrobat Pro DC (data not shown), and each phrase contains two or more words.
+\subsec{Phrase similarity} First, most existing phrase similarity datasets---\eg PPDB-annotated \cite{wieting-etal-2015-paraphrase}, PPDB-filtered \cite{wang-etal-2021-phrase}, BiRD \cite{asaadi-etal-2019-BiRD}, and PAWS-short \cite{wang-etal-2021-phrase,paws2019naacl}---contain a large percent of instances with lexical overlap between two paired phrases while our PS contains the least percent (5.34\%; \cref{table:ps_stats}).
+Second, PS compares each pair of phrases in a context sentence while existing datasets only compare phrases alone (no context).
+Third, the phrases in PS are, on average, 2-token long, comparable to that of other datasets (\cref{table:ps_stats}).
+Fourth, unlike other datasets, PS contains exclusively \emph{noun-phrases}, the most common phrase type according to Yahoo's search-query statistics \cite{yahooQueryLog} (79.54\%; \cref{appendix_stats_yahoo}) and Adobe (internal Acrobat Pro data not shown).

-\subsec{Question answering (QA)} Our phrase retrieval tasks---PR and PSD---follow the format of QA datasets except that our queries are \emph{phrases} instead of questions and hence shorter (\cref{table:pr_psd_stats}).
+\subsec{Question answering (QA)} Our phrase-retrieval tasks---PR and \psd---follow the format of QA datasets except that our queries are \emph{phrases} instead of questions and hence shorter (\cref{table:pr_psd_stats}).
 Like SQuAD 1.1 \cite{rajpurkar-etal-2016-squad} and HotpotQA \cite{yang-etal-2018-hotpotqa}, our documents and queries are extracted from Wikipedia articles.
-While our PR dataset is $\sim$3.5$\times$ smaller than those two datasets, the paragraph document length in PR-pass and PSD is $\sim$2$\times$ longer than those of SQuAD 1.1 and HotpotQA (\cref{table:pr_psd_stats}).
+While our PR dataset is $\sim$3.5$\times$ smaller than those two datasets, the paragraph document length in PR-pass and \psd is $\sim$2$\times$ longer than those of SQuAD 1.1 and HotpotQA (\cref{table:pr_psd_stats}).
 For our task, intuitively, the longer the document, the harder the task since there would be more candidates a model must compare with the query.